 This is exactly the situation one Mississippi woman, Elizabeth Freels, found herself in.
 According to USA Today, she tried to divorce her husband starting in 2001.

 What this means is that as long as one spouse wants a divorce, the state will grant it.
-In short, your spouse can’t prevent you from getting a divorce in most of the United States.
+In short, your spouse can’t prevent a divorce in most of the United States.

 Essentially, in no-fault divorce states, as long as the person who files for divorce is legally married, meets the residency requirements, and correctly follows the procedure, divorce will be yours.